What is Top-Down Forecasting?

 - Revenue = Market Size x Market Share Assumption

 The top-down approach is often used by established, mature companies that have decades of financial results, an international presence and several different lines of business segments (e.g., Amazon, Microsoft).

 For companies of such large magnitude and diverse revenue sources, breaking the business model into a granular product-level forecast could become too complicated and more importantly, the benefit of doing a detailed bottoms-up forecast would only be marginal.

 The top-down approach is also often used for early-stage companies that lack any historical financial data in order to create a fundamentals-based forecast.

-For companies that fall in between the seed and mature stages such as late-stage companies in the growth stage, the top-down forecasting method tends to be viewed as a “quick and dirty” approach to projecting revenue and is therefore rarely taken at face value.
+For companies that fall in between the seed and mature stages such as late-stage companies in the growth stage, the top-down method tends to be viewed as a “quick and dirty” approach to projecting revenue and is therefore rarely taken at face value.
 Instead, the top-down revenue forecast serves as an initial starting point before delving deeper into the company.

-Rather than being meant to be a precise projection, the use-case of top-down forecasting a “back-of-the-envelope” estimate in order to decide if an investment opportunity is worth diving into.
+Rather than being meant to be a precise projection, the use-case of top-down forecasting is a “back-of-the-envelope” estimate in order to decide if an investment opportunity is worth diving into.